NVIDIA/mellotron/README.md

 Training using a pre-trained model can lead to faster convergence
 By default, the speaker embedding layer is [ignored]

-1. Download our published [Mellotron] model trained on LibriTTS
+1. Download our published Mellotron model trained on [LibriTTS] or [LJS]
 2. `python train.py --output_directory=outdir --log_directory=logdir -c models/mellotron_libritts.pt --warm_start`

 ## Multi-GPU (distributed) and Automatic Mixed Precision Training